Why doctor working in New Zealand infected himself with hookworms

 "I didn't have high expectations," he says.

-"But what astounded and gratified me is that the arthritic pain in my knees vanished, I've had no recurrence of the painful heels of plantar fasciitis, and for the first time in my life, I've been able to lose weight – 15 kilograms - and keep it off.
+"But what astounded and gratified me is that the arthritic pain in my knees vanished, I've had no recurrence of the painful heels of plantar fasciitis, and for the first time in my life, I've been able to lose weight – 15kg - and keep it off.

 "Best of all," he adds, "my mood has improved hugely.
 I am a really happy person."